godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-beta-1.md

 For C# developers targeting Android platforms, exported projects will now use the `android` runtime identifier ([GH-88803](https://github.com/godotengine/godot/pull/88803)).
 This means C# Android exports now support all available architectures (arm32, arm64, x32, and x64) whereas previously it only supported 64-bit architectures.
 The necessary Java library to bind the .NET cryptography implementation to the Android OS functions is now also included in exported projects, which fixes issues such as crashing when using SSL with the BCL-provided `HttpClient`.

 ### Core
-As mentioned in our last development update, the improvements to the core of our codebase have been absolutely staggering!
-Lukas Tenbrink has spearheaded optimizations to strings & the speed/efficency at which they're parsed.
+As mentioned in our [last development update](https://godotengine.org/article/dev-snapshot-godot-4-4-dev-7/), the improvements to the core of our codebase have been absolutely staggering!
+Lukas Tenbrink has spearheaded optimizations to strings and the speed/efficiency at which they're parsed.
 Adam Scott opened the door for tool makers to take advantage of temporary files and directories ([GH-98397](https://github.com/godotengine/godot/pull/98397)).
 Ocean has broadened the scope in which `Curve` can be applied, allowing for domains outside of `[0, 1]` ([GH-67857](https://github.com/godotengine/godot/pull/67857)).

 But perhaps the biggest highlight of them all is Typed Dictionaries.
 After the introduction of Typed Arrays in 4.0 by George Marques ([GH-46830](https://github.com/godotengine/godot/pull/46830)), Typed Dictionaries rapidly became one of the engine's most requested features.
 Thanks to the efforts of Thaddeus Crews ([GH-78656](https://github.com/godotengine/godot/pull/78656)), this is finally a reality!
 This feature being implemented at the core of the engine means that all scripting languages (GDScript, C#, C++) can take advantage by interfacing with Godot’s Dictionary type.
 You can now export typed dictionaries from scripts and benefit from a much improved Inspector UX to assign the right keys and values.